vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 Given that these recommended  plugins are synched automatically, the `sync` command will not normally need to be used manually by CLI users.

-VVV remove?
-However, in the case the user were to uninstall plugins, or install other versions and then want to revert to the state provided by the context, this command can be used.